How the US Department of State checks applications and photos of participants of the Green Card Lottery

 Each file with a code, or template, is a simple list of applied own persons (and the percentage expression of the contribution of each person to the image built from them) and has a very small size, so you cannot restore the face image using only the data of this template alone.
 However, due to the small size of the template files, comparing them with each other is very, very fast.

-Then the program proceeds to check the next application, also checking the photo code from it with all other codes of all photos from all submitted valid applications.
-So, one by one, the program checks all applications won in the lottery of green cards.
+Then the program proceeds to check the next application - checking the code of the photo from it with all the other codes of all photos from all submitted valid applications.
+So, one by one, the program checks all applications that won the green card lottery.

 If the computer detects that the match of the codes of the two compared photos exceeds the threshold value (this value is one of the adjustable parameters of the identification system), the program makes a note about it and continues checking the code under study.

-Thus, as a result of the first recognition pass, pairs (or triples, fours, etc.) of photographs are obtained, which the system suspected of showing the same person.
+Thus, as a result of the first stage of recognition, pairs (or triplets, fours, etc.) of photographs are obtained, which the system suspected of being the same person.

-The vector comparison method is one of the most “ancient” methods used for face recognition.
-It is extremely demanding that all analyzed images are strictly normalized.
-Significant errors in the decision on the similarity of the compared persons, characteristic of this method, due to the small number of eigenvectors used, force it to be used only as the roughest tool, the basis for the further search for duplicates.
+Vector comparison is one of the oldest methods used for face recognition.
+It is extremely demanding to ensure that all analyzed images are strictly normalized.
+Significant errors in deciding on the similarity of compared faces, inherent in this method, due to the small number of eigenvectors used, force it to be used only as the crudest tool, the basis for further search for duplicates.

 Hierarchical Graph Matching (HGM) is an algorithm for comparing individuals based on an analysis of the location of control nodes and the distances between them.

-On the face, there are many, over 2000 points, starting from the centers of the eyes, nose bridge, tip and wings of the nose, left and right corners of the mouth and so on, which, when connected together, form the so-called graph, or mask, individual for each face.
-The distances between the points are alternately recorded in a file, encoding the image of the face and making it suitable for mathematical comparison.
+A lot of over 2000 points are defined on the face, starting from the centers of the eyes, the bridge of the nose, the tip and wings of the nose, the left and right corners of the mouth, and so on, which, connecting with each other, form the so-called graph, or mask, individual for each face.
+The distances between the points are alternately entered into the file, while encoding the face image and making it suitable for mathematical comparison.

-This method of analysis does not depend on the texture of the face, exploring only its shape.
-Created mathematical models are built on the principle “from large to small”, which allows to significantly speed up the file comparison process.
+This method of analysis does not depend on the texture of the face, it examines only its shape.
+The created mathematical models are built according to the principle “from large to small”, which significantly speeds up the process of comparing files.

 The HGM algorithm shows fairly good recognition results in relation to the green card lottery program, where strictly normalized high-quality images are analyzed.

-The third identification pass - Analysis of local differences (LFA)
+The third stage of identification is the analysis of local differences (LFA)

 Local Feature (Local Feature) is a portion of the image, which differs from other neighboring neighboring areas.
 The site may vary in intensity, color or texture, but does not have to be localized precisely by this change.
 Local differences may be points, edges, small parts of the image.

-The LFA procedure describes a multitude of local interconnected sensory fields defined at each point of the virtual receptor grid superimposed on the face image.
-These fields are different from each other, optimally stacked in the original image, and at the output they differ as much as possible.
-The algorithm for creating files describing the dependence of these fields and then comparing these files is the basis used for checking photos on FaceIt's green card systems.
+The LFA procedure describes a set of local interconnected perceptual fields defined at each point of a virtual grid of receptors superimposed on the facial image.
+These fields are different from each other, they are optimally added to the original image, and at the output they differ as much as possible.
+The algorithm for creating files describing the dependence of these fields, and then comparing these files is the basis used to check photos on the FaceIt system green card.

-During the LFA, the program recognizes and evaluates many local differences in the facial structure image, again creating an encoded file.
-The system compares the created encoded files and notes those whose degree of coincidence is higher than a predetermined threshold.
+During LFA, the program, by re-creating the encoded file, recognizes and evaluates many local differences in the image of facial structures.
+The system compares the generated encoded files and marks those that match above a predetermined threshold.